bradyjoslin/assembllm/README.md

 ![Curl Demo](./assets/piping_curl_demo.gif)

-Combine multiple agents for enhanced results.
-In this example, first generate a topic, then conduct research and analysis, and finally compose a blog post.
+Combine multiple agents into tasks with the results of each task feeding into the next.
+In this example, first generate a topic, then conduct research and analysis on that topic, and finally compose a blog post based on the research.

 ```yaml
 # ./llm_chaining/research_example_task.yaml